LennaHammer/English/EVP/out/words_adjective.md

 ## 684. serious ## adjective
 /ˈsɪr.iː.əs/ BAD
 [B1]A serious problem or situation is bad and makes people worry.
-- a serious illness
+- a serious `illness`
-- There were no reports of serious injuries.
+- There were no reports of serious `injuries`.
-- The new tax regulations have landed some of the smaller companies in serious trouble.
+- The new tax regulations have landed some of the smaller companies in serious `trouble`.
-- A shortage of space has become a serious problem in a lot of schools.
+- A shortage of space has become a serious `problem` in a lot of schools.
 - He's been taken to hospital where his condition is described as serious but stable.

 ## 685. serious ## adjective